ryantonini/box-office-success/README.md

 # box-office-success
 Machine learning techniques applied towards the prediction of US box office success.
-See docs for implementation details.
+See docs for further details.